 - Activate the show/hide dashboard action by navigating to Dashboard > Actions > Add Action > Filter.

 Pop Open Trend.
 I would like both DaystoShip and ShipingSummary to filter and reveal the hidden container so leave them checked for source sheet and select only ShippingTrend for target sheet.
 Set

 Run action on: **Select**and

 Clearing the selection will: **Exclude all values**.
 Leave

 Select any mark on the summary sheet or daystoship and clear the mark to hide the trend.
 If there is a large blank space where the sheet used to be, you will need to remove fixed sizing from the container by clicking the pin icon.
 This will allow it to collapse.

 The dashboard should now be completely hidden with a random date slider under the top bar that is now useless because you can't see the sheet that it is targeting.
-This will confusing for end users and generally a bad experience from a UI perspective.
+This will be confusing for end users and is a bad experience from a UI perspective.